 Family Friendly Festivals in the UK

-Now in it’s 11th year, Latitude Festival takes place at Henham Park, Southwold, Suffolks Thursday 14th – Sunday 17th July 2016 with headline acts including The Maccabees, The National and New Order.
+Now in it’s 11th year, Latitude Festival takes place at Henham Park, Southwold, Suffolks Thursday 13th – Sunday 16th July 2017 with headline acts including The 1975, The Weekend and Mumford & Sons.

 Latitude’s ‘Best Family Festival’ Award (UK Festival Awards) is testament to the huge array of family-friendly activities available at Latitude for children and parents alike.
 Arranged around the banks of the central Latitude lake you will find the incredibly enticing Kids’ Area, where children are entertained all day and into the night with everything from pond dipping and stargazing to bush-craft skills and French knitting.
 A real hive of activity, your only problem is how you’ll fit it all in!